dinkzilla/mdl-ext/src/lightbox/readme.md

   </div>
 </dialog>
 ```
 Add as many buttons as you like.
-To identify the button that trigger an custom event, you should assign each button a unique action attribute value.
+To identify the button that trigger an custom event, you should assign each button a unique data-action attribute value.
-The action attribute will be emitted as a part of the custom event triggered when a button is clicked.
+The data-action attribute will be emitted as a part of the custom event triggered when a button is clicked.

 &nbsp;10.
 Add an image and open the dialog.